Reviews You Can Rely On

 We appreciate the included stuff sack that some models came with.
 Though they all stuff to a different size, the stuff sack helps keep the blanket tidy in your car or bag.

 The Kelty Biggie is rather large when packed up.
-However, it is easy to stuff in its sack, and we appreciate the organization.
+However, it is easy to stuff in its sack, which we appreciate.

 Features & Design